Cekomo/bankCore/README.txt

+- It seems it is not possible to impelement a structure that writes user's datas into ".txt" file and read/manipulate it.
+I stuck on reading data from ".txt" file So I jump the next step which is MySQL database.

 - After 27th commit (12 were deleted) I release alpha version of bankCore.
 That is basically the software that is ran in command prompt.
 It does not store any value of the user.
 I does not have currency transfer property since accounts are not saved.